Chemical weapon

-During World War II the Nazi regime used a commercial hydrogen cyanide blood agent trade-named Zyklon B to commit industrialised genocide against Jews and other targeted populations in large gas chambers.
+The history of chemical warfare dates from antiquity.
+Chemical weapons were first used on a large scale by most major powers in World War I, employing mustard gas, the choking agents phosgene gas and chlorine, and others, causing lung scarring, blindness, and death.
+During World War II, Nazi Germany used a commercial hydrogen cyanide blood agent trade-named Zyklon B to commit industrialised genocide against Jews and other populations in gas chambers.
 The Holocaust resulted in the largest death toll to chemical weapons in history.
+The Empire of Japan also used chemical warfare in China during the Second Sino-Japanese War, including mustard gas and lewisite.